hgrf/racine/README.md

 instructions for Linux.
 Seeing that you should install it on a server, I suppose Linux is the target OS in most cases anyways.

-You should have python 2.x and pip installed on your system.
-From there on it's quite straightforward:
+You should have python 3.x and python3-venv installed on your system.
+Using a virtual environment is not absolutely necessary, but I recommend it.

-    $ sudo pip install virtualenv

-installs virtualenv for python.
-This is not absolutely necessary, but I recommend it.
 You can now create a folder somewhere and clone the git repository:

     $ git clone git@github.com:HolgerGraef/MSM.git